chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/scripts/data_validation/README.md

 To run (from this directory):

 ```
-python run_tests.py --bucket [BUCKET_NAME] --output-bucket [OUTPUT_BUCKET_NAME] --datasets [DATASET_ID] --save-history/--no-save-history
+python run_tests.py --bucket [BUCKET_NAME] --output-bucket [OUTPUT_BUCKET_NAME] --datasets [DATASET_ID] --multiprocessing/--no-multiprocessing --save-history/--no-save-history

-bucket: The S3 bucket where the data is stored.
+--bucket: The S3 bucket where the data is stored.
 Default: `cryoet-data-portal-staging`
-output-bucket: The S3 bucket where the Allure report will be uploaded.
+--output-bucket: The S3 bucket where the Allure report will be uploaded.
 Default: `cryoetportal-rawdatasets-dev`
-datasets: A comma-separated list of dataset IDs to validate.
+--datasets: A comma-separated list of dataset IDs to validate.
 If not provided, all datasets will be validated.
+--multiprocessing/--no-multiprocessing: Run tests in parallel with multiple workers (pytest-xdist).
+Default: `--multiprocessing`
-save-history/no-save-history: Save the test results to S3 for historical tracking.
+--save-history/--no-save-history: Save the test results to S3 for historical tracking.
 Default: `--save-history`
-extra_args: Additional arguments to pass to pytest.
+--extra_args: Additional arguments to pass to pytest.
 See pytest arguments above.
 ```

 Example: